Cl0orkclw0rk/Robot-gallery/README.md

 # Robot-gallery
-A gallery of my original robot designs
+A gallery of my original robot designs, mostly designed for RoboCup Junior Australia.

 ## Featured Robots
 - **T418** – A sleek and efficient machine with a cutting-edge design.